glamod/cdm-obs-documentation/README.md

-# common_data_model_new
+# CDM-Obs documentation

-Repository to replace existing commond_data_model repository after significant tidy of documentation.
-CDM should be unchanged.
+Repository created to act as online documentation for CDM-Obs.